section-engineering-education/engineering-education/content/articles/getting-started-with-burpsuite/index.md

 ![Burpsuite download](/engineering-education/getting-started-with-burpsuite/download.png)

 Next, we open up Burpsuit.
-If you are on kali Linux, it can be found in the applications panel.
+If you are on Kali Linux, it can be found in the applications panel.

 ![launch Burpsuite](/engineering-education/getting-started-with-burpsuite/burpsuite.png)